General personal vaporizer maintenance is key

-And besides constant e-liquid refills, battery charges and coil head replacements, your mod doesn't require much of your time and attention and it's always there to give you that nicotine buzz you're craving for.
-However, in order to greatly improve your device's lifespan and keep it in good working condition there's one thing you need to do from time to time, and this is general personal vaporizer maintenance.
+And besides constant e-liquid refills, battery charges and coil head replacements, your mod doesn't require much of your time and attention.
+It's always there to give you that nicotine buzz you're craving for.
+However, in order to greatly improve your vape lifespan and keep it in good working condition there's one thing you need to do from time to time, and this is general personal vaporizer maintenance.

-The most common issue with even the best personal vaporizers is that sometimes it can happen that e-juice spills on the 510 connector and the atomizer produces condensation due to the differences in temperature.
-Both the e-liquid and condensation can have a bad effect on the threading and especially on the 510 pin so it's always a good idea to clean your connector each time you remove the atomizer.
+The most common issue with even the best personal vaporizers is that sometimes e-juice spills on the 510 connector.
+This is because the atomizer produces condensation due to the differences in temperature.
+Both the e-liquid and condensation can have a negative effect on the threads and especially on the 510 pin.
+That's why it's a good idea to clean your connector each time you remove the atomizer.

-However, when it comes to mods that require an external battery like 18650 or 18350 you will also need to clean/polish the positive and negative contacts from time to time with something mildly abrasive like a Scoth Brite pad.
+However, when it comes to mods that require an external battery like 18650 or 18350 you will also need to clean/polish the positive and negative contacts.
+Just use something mildly abrasive like a Scoth Brite pad.
 Because of the moisture in the environment the pins tend to oxidize and we have to polish them in order to improve conductivity.
 This will ensure powerful hits all the time and a better battery life.

 Mechanical mods on the other hand are a totally different story and they do require some special attention.
 This is because they are mostly build from metallic tubes that oxidize with time and need to be polished and cleaned properly once every few months.
 To polish your mechanical mod you'll need some tools like a drill or, even an old toothbrush (in which case the effort is going to be a lot more intense).
 You are also going to need some warm water, detergent, cleaning paste, metal polish, a cape cod cloth and a microfiber cloth.

 In case you have a drill, look for an old style metallic cartomizer and mount it in the 510 connector before locking it firmly in your drill machine.
 After applying some cleaning paste on the cape cod cloth just roll it around the mod and start powering your drill until it spins at a medium speed.
 Finally switch to the microfiber cloth and then apply the metal polish.
 This technique will ensure the same (or even better results) in only a fraction of the time.
 Use only the cape cod cloth or something similar on the inside of the tube.

-Don't forget that the other parts of your mech mod also need cleaning so make sure you use the toothbrush to clean the top cap and bottom cap after carefully dissembling it and wiping the coils and pins too.
+Don't forget that the other parts of your mech mod also need cleaning.
+So make sure you use the toothbrush to clean the top cap and bottom cap after carefully dissembling it and wiping the coils and pins too.
 In case of the pins also use the cape cod cloth to remove any oxidation and make everything shiny again.
 And even though you might be tempted, don't use WD40 on your threads because it won't have the desired effect.
 Instead try using a specialized lubricant like No Ox ID.

 If you left your tank with e-liquid inside for a long period of time and now it's stuck there are some things you can try.
 One would be to use some rubber gloves to have a better grip when trying to unscrew the parts, but if this still doesn't work you'll have to soak the whole tank in hot water.
 Finally you can try leaving it in the freezer for a couple of hours before giving one last try.

 You can also clean your coils when switching from one e-liquid to another and you can do this by soaking them in warm water overnight.
 After that just blow the excess moisture while covering the airflow holes (the ones on the base) and leave them to dry out.
 Some people use rubbing alcohol or vodka, but I find this a bit hazardous especially if they are not completely dry when you mount them back in your tank.

 After that just dip the coils into a cup of water and repeat the process (makes sure to only dip the tip of the atty and not parts of the mod and that you don't press the firing button as the coils are submerged).
-After they are completely dry it's time to rewick with cotton and everything should feel brand new.
+After they are completely dry it's time to re-wick with cotton and everything should feel brand new.